M-o-a-T/forth/doc/terminal.rst

 Batch mode
 ++++++++++

-If you use ``-b`` then no interactive session will be created.
-Instead the session will end, possibly after sending a file to the client.
+If you use ``-b`` then no interactive session will be created and no window will be opened.
+Instead, the session will end after sending any file(s) to the client.

 Sending data
 ++++++++++++

 You can use ``-x PATH`` to send the contents of a (text, ASCII / UTF-8) file.

-(OK, so batch mode is pretty useless without this option …)
+This option can be used multiple times.

 Development mode
 ++++++++++++++++

-This mode is activared with the ``-D`` option and tells the terminal to return to the terminal instead of exiting with an error if/when sending data fails (defined as "the terminal sent a line and Forth didnt reply with OK").
+This mode is activated with the ``-D`` option and tells the terminal to stay in the terminal after sending data.
+This is obviously the default when no file is given on the command line.

 Batch and development mode are mutually exclusive.